Lyuji282/VRChat-Avatars-3.0/README.md

 >
 > Review the handleWorldFX layer that was merged into your FX controller.
 Change "WorldFX" parameter to cause transitions within this layer.
 >
-> Edit the handleWorldFX.anim clip to customize.
+> If you want to customize it, edit On.anim / Off.anim.

 </details>